ofriedri/univention-ansible-ucr/README.md

    releases.
-3. The same is true for `distribution_version`, which should be the UCS version (`4.4`for example) instead of the Debian version for easier comparability. patch level and errata numbers now can be obtained from the `ansible_local.ucr` facts mentioned above Those can be found under `ansible_local.ucr['version/patchlevel']` and `ansible_local.ucr['version/erratalevel']`.
+3. The same is true for `distribution_version`, which should be the UCS version (`4.4`for example) instead of the Debian version for easier comparability.
+Patch level and Errata numbers now can be obtained from the `ansible_local.ucr` facts mentioned above.
+   Those can be found under `ansible_local.ucr['version/patchlevel']` and `ansible_local.ucr['version/erratalevel']`.

-In order to rectify this this role sets three custom facts that allow for easier distinction between UCS distributions in subsequent roles & tasks.
+In order to rectify this, this role sets three custom facts that allow for easier distinction between UCS distributions in subsequent roles & tasks.
 On UCS systems they're set to UCS-relevant values.
 In case you run this role against a non-UCS system these are set to ansible's distribution variables.